simplehostingserverd/truckingweight/README.md

 ## 📋 Overview

-What started as Cosmo Exploit Group LLC's flagship weight management project in 2022 has evolved into a comprehensive **Transportation Management System (TMS)** that revolutionizes how trucking companies operate.
+What started as Cargo Scale Pro's flagship weight management project in 2022 has evolved into a comprehensive **Transportation Management System (TMS)** that revolutionizes how trucking companies operate.
 Built by industry experts with 35+ years of combined experience, our platform serves everything from single owner-operators to enterprise fleets managing 500+ vehicles.

 **Real Results from Real Customers:**